 Related: Glycolic Acid VS Lactic Acid: Which One Is Right For You?

-Is Mandelic Acid Safe For Use On Your Skin?
+Is Mandelic Acid Safe To Use During Pregnancy?

 Related: Which Ingredients Should You Avoid During Pregnancy?

 Will Mandelic Acid Cause Acne?